i10x-ai/getopenpay-go/docs/DeleteInvoiceItemResponse.md

 `func (o *DeleteInvoiceItemResponse) HasMessage() bool`

 HasMessage returns a boolean if a field has been set.

-### GetInvoiceItemId

-`func (o *DeleteInvoiceItemResponse) GetInvoiceItemId() string`

-GetInvoiceItemId returns the InvoiceItemId field if non-nil, zero value otherwise.

-### GetInvoiceItemIdOk

-`func (o *DeleteInvoiceItemResponse) GetInvoiceItemIdOk() (*string, bool)`

-GetInvoiceItemIdOk returns a tuple with the InvoiceItemId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvoiceItemId

-`func (o *DeleteInvoiceItemResponse) SetInvoiceItemId(v string)`

-SetInvoiceItemId sets InvoiceItemId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)